Role

 Final Designs

-After multiple rounds of internal review and combining different ideas together, we opted for this design iteration:
+After multiple rounds of internal review and combining different ideas together, my PM and I agreed on this design iteration:

 Testing

-In the QA phase of these new improvements, we performed a smoke test to make sure there were no critical issues with the fundamental features.
+In the QA phase of these new improvements, a smoke test was performed to make sure there were no critical issues with the fundamental features.
 Afterwards, we felt confident in conducting an A/B test against the control.
 The new variant won.

 Results

-The intent was to make these functions more obvious and accessible, enabling users to find their desired hotels much faster.
-We strongly felt that the newer designs provided a much better UX, regardless of the skewed results.
+The intent was to increase conversion by making filtering more accessible so customers could book much faster.
+We strongly felt that the new filtering logic helped them do so, regardless of the skewed results.
 Therefore, we proceeded with launching the variant as the default experience on our site and across our white label partners like American Airlines, Flying Blue, Emirates and many others.

 Minor tweak: Map CTA was changed from Map View to Show on map, and icon was removed.